SourojitGhosh/unseen-lab/join.md

 </h3>

 <p style="font-family: 'Oswald', sans-serif; line-height: 1.6; color: #222;">
     We are always looking for motivated researchers and students!
-Read on for how you can work with us!
+Read on to learn how you can work with us and apply.
+Please do not schedule meetings on my Calendar without us first corresponding, and I will likely cancel meetings that have been set up without invitation.
 </p>

 <h1 style="color: #4B9CD3 !important; -webkit-text-fill-color: #4B9CD3 !important; font-family: 'Oswald', sans-serif !important; font-weight: 700 !important; display: inline-block;">Postdoctoral Students</h1>